 Legal Aid is available for people that are in receipt of certain benefits or for those that are on a low income.

-The Legal Aid Agency will accept the following documents as evidence that you have been subject to domestic violence or a child is at risk (this must be no more than 2 years old):
+The Legal Aid Agency will accept the following documents as evidence that you have been subject to domestic abuse or a child is at risk (this must be no more than 2 years old):

-Police caution (if your ex-partner has been given a formal Police caution for a domestic violence offence against you in the UK, this can be used as evidence.
+Police caution (if your ex-partner has been given a formal Police caution for a domestic abuse offence against you in the UK, this can be used as evidence.
 You may also obtain written confirmation of the formal caution from the Police on letterhead paper).

 Evidence of a projective injunction: Non-Molestation Order; Occupation Order; Forced Marriage Protection Order; Restraining Order.